knpuniversity/symfony/knpu/ep6-security/deny-access-inside-controller.md

 But no matter how easy we make it, what we *really* want to do is lock down this *entire* controller.
 Right now, we could still go to `/admin/genus/new` and have access.
-We *could* repeat the security check in every controler... or we could do something cooler.
+We *could* repeat the security check in every controller... or we could do something cooler.

 Add the annotation *above* the class itself.
 As soon as you do that, all of these